 Originally written in November 2015 in the lead up to the performance.

-At 7.30pm on Friday 20th November, the church will host an evening of music and words in honour of Macklin, culminating with the highly-regarded play, Macklin: Method and Madness.
-This comedy is a brilliant two hander written and performed by Gary Jermyn and Michael James Ford which tells us in a most colourful fashion of the life and fast times of Macklin himself, the first great West End ‘star’ whose stage name came from dropping the ‘glough’ in McLaughlin to the much simpler Macklin.
+At 7.30pm on Friday 20th November, the church hosted an evening of music and words in honour of Macklin, culminating with the highly-regarded play, Macklin: Method and Madness.
+This comedy is a brilliant two-hander written and performed by Gary Jermyn and Michael James Ford, which tells us in a most colourful fashion of the life and fast times of Macklin himself; the first great West End ‘star’ whose stage name came from dropping the ‘glough’ in McLaughlin to the much simpler Macklin.
 Ingeniously funny, it never lets up until the end; a perfectly madcap salute to a local hero who had treaded the boards and run the gauntlet for well over a century.

 Macklin: Method and Madness

 Friday, 20th November 2015

 Read a tribute to the Macklin Festival’s patron, Brian Friel, as he made his last appearance at the 2013 Autumn School in our accompanying piece, Presence.